 Watering -- Aim to keep the soil evenly moist most of the time.
 Don't let the soil dry out completely, but also avoid keeping it constantly soggy.

 Fertilizing -- The first 2 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for small seedlings, because it is easily absorbed and contains all essential nutrients.
 After 2 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
 Or continue feeding weekly with liquid fertilizer at 1/8 strength.

 Climate -- It prefers slightly cooler temperatures than most Brugmansias.
 Hot days with warm nights might inhibit flowering.
 In hot conditions, keep the pot shaded, perhaps by placing it inside a second pot made of clay.
 Mature plants can survive a light frost, but it's best to protect it from freezing temperatures.
 It likes a few hours of sun per day.
 In hot conditions, it will appreciate some afternoon sun.

 Over about 40% humidity is best.
 If your plants seem to suffer from low humidity indoors, consider using an ultrasonic room humidifier, sold at home improvement stores and some thrift shops.

 Pests -- Watch for any pests that can affect your other plants.
 Try using insecticidal soap spray before using stronger remedies, since some may harm the plant.

-If you have any questions, feel free to email me.
+If you have any questions or problems, feel free to contact me.